Loading. Please Wait....

 According to the International Journal of Nursing Sciences, "Art activities were linked not only to acknowledging and building new strengths and skills, making meaning of experiences, and personal growth but also the establishment of clinical diagnosis, symptom alleviation, and communication, whereby collaboration with near ones and health care professionals was fostered."
 Artist self-expression can improve the outcome of therapy and help clients increase self-awareness.

 Art therapy is an alternative holistic therapy that allows clients to use artistic activities to express ideas or feelings.
 According to Frontiers in Psychology, “[A]rt therapy has been gradually and successfully used for patients with mental disorders with positive outcomes, mainly reducing suffering from mental symptoms.”
-Art therapy is often used alongside traditional individual and group therapy.
+Art therapy for mental health is often used alongside traditional individual and group therapy.

 The versatility of art makes it ideal for therapeutic support because it allows the client to use whatever medium or method makes them feel most comfortable.